algorithms-in-action/algorithms-in-action.github.io/src/algorithms/extra-info/DFSInfo.md

 ## Exercises/Exploration

-In AIA, the coding of various graph algorithms is designed to show their similarity.
-Iterative DFS, breadth first search, Dijkstra's shortest path algorithm, heuristic search and Prim's minimal spanning tree algorithm all have *identical* top-level pseudocode - check it out!
-Can you re-write the code for this and/or for other algorithms to make it as simple as possible, rather than emphasising similarity?

-For Graph2 can you find a combination of start and end nodes so the path found includes all nodes in the graph?
+For Graph 2 can you find a combination of start and end nodes so the path found includes all nodes in the graph?

 Experiment with the iterative and recursive versions of DFS.
 Can you